-Students on the BA programme often choose more human geography oriented modules, and the core modules for this degree are focused more in this area, but you have the option to also take physical geography modules, and maintaining a balance between the two areas of geography is an option many of our students pursue.
+Students on the BA programme often choose more human geography oriented modules, and the core modules for this degree are focused in this area.
+However, you have the option to also take physical geography modules.
+Maintaining a balance between the two areas of geography is an option many of our students pursue.
 You can also take up to two 15 credit modules per year from other subjects so you can maintain an interest in another discipline as part of your BA Geography degree.
 We will guide you in your module choice to ensure that you choose modules which complement each other and follow a pathway which will help you to gain skills and knowledge relevant for your future career.

 Year by year

-In order to give a strong foundation to your degree all students take core modules in Year One which introduce you to the breadth of the subject, and the key ideas which inform the rest of the course.
-Core modules include: Study skills and GIS; New horizons in human geography; Human geography through Merseyside (includes practical and fieldwork); Research frontiers in human geography; and Living with environmental change.
+In order to provide a strong foundation to your degree all students take core modules in Year One, which introduce you to the breadth of the subject, and the key ideas which inform the rest of the course.
+Core modules include Study Skills and GIS, New Horizons in Human Geography, Human Geography through Merseyside (which includes fieldwork), Research Frontiers in Human Geography, and Living with Environmental Change.

 In addition, you can choose other optional modules from within human and physical geography, or from other disciplines including sociology, planning, politics, history, modern languages, management, psychology, archaeology, Irish studies, oceanography, earth sciences and life sciences, amongst many others.

-In Year Two, skills development is a central part of the course, with core modules in research skills, statistics for social scientists, principles and theory in geography and a field class.
-You can then choose additional modules from a range of human geography specialisms including: Population and societies; Rural geographies; Social and cultural geographies; GIS and modelling; and Political economies of globalisation.
+In Year Two, skills development is a central part of the course, with core modules in Research Skills, Exploring the Social World, Principles and Theory in Geography and a field class.
+You can then choose additional modules from a range of human geography specialisms including Population and Societies, Rural Geographies, Social and Cultural Geographies, GIS for Human Geography and Political Economies of Globalisation.
 You also have the flexibility to choose physical geography modules along with options from outside the discipline.

-In Year Three, you will complete an independent dissertation, which brings together the skills and techniques learnt in the degree to produce a piece of academic research.
-Amongst several specialist human geography modules at Year Three (including: Geographies of resistance; Geographic data science; Poland: political, social and cultural geographies since 1939 and Post-colonial geographies) there are opportunities for overseas field study in destinations such as Barcelona, Santa Cruz (California) and Singapore.
+In Year Three, you will complete an independent dissertation, which brings together the skills and techniques you have learned in the degree to produce your own piece of academic research.
+Amongst several specialist human geography modules at Year Three (including Geographies of Resistance, Geographic Data Science, Geographies of Poland, Maritime Geographies, Bodies and Borders and Postcolonial Geographies), there are opportunities for overseas field study in destinations such as Barcelona, Toronto and Shanghai.

 Department Key Facts